Source: dahawaiiguy808 YouTube channel

 “We were fishing and we got the surprise of getting this rare specimen.
 As it was dark at that time we did not notice, but then you looked at him with a flashlight and saw that he had a third eye,” said fisherman Julian Zmutt of his unusual discovery.

-The men have decided to let it be tested to see if the mutation was actually a result of it being exposed to the water from the plant.
+The men have decided to let it be tested to see if the mutation was actually a result of it being exposed to the water from the nuclear plant.

 The plant is a CANDU Pressurised Heavy Water Reactor (PHWR).
 It employs natural uranium (that is, with 0.72% of 235U), and uses heavy water for cooling and neutron moderation.
-It has a thermal power of 2,9 MW, and generates 648 MW of electricity, with a net output of about 600 MW, supplying nearly 4.5% of the production of the Argentine Interconnection System (2005).
+It has a thermal power of 2,109 MW, and generates 648 MW of electricity, with a net output of about 600 MW, supplying nearly 4.5% of the production of the Argentine Interconnection System (2005).

 Embalse was started in 1974 and began operation in 1983 (first criticality March 13 1983, declared commercial Jan 20 1984).
 It was built by an Italian-Canadian consortium formed by AECL and Italimpianti.